kubernetes/community/contributors/design-proposals/node/topology-manager.md

 ## Goals

-- Arbitrate preferred NUMA node affinity for containers based on input from CPU manager and Device Manager.
+- Arbitrate preferred socket affinity for containers based on input from CPU manager and Device Manager.
 - Provide an internal interface and pattern to integrate additional topology-aware Kubelet components.